-Apps with read access to your Twitter account will have the ability to:
+Apps with read access to your X account will have the ability to:

-- Tweets: View your Tweets (including details such as the number of times a Tweet has been viewed and the interactions others have with a Tweet) and Tweets from accounts you follow on your timeline, including any protected Tweets.
+- posts: View your posts (including details such as the number of times a post has been viewed and the interactions others have with a post) and posts from accounts you follow on your timeline, including any protected posts.

 - Account settings: View your account settings, such as your preferred language and time zone.

 - Other accounts: See who you follow, mute, and block.

 - Lists: View your Lists of X accounts.

 - Collections: View your collections of posts.